tjworks/tapdata-docs-en/docs/cloud/prerequisites/config-database/certified/mysql.md

       1 row in set (0.00 sec)
       ```

-## 作为目标库
+## As a Target Database

-1. 登录 MySQL 数据库，执行下述格式的命令，创建用于数据同步/开发任务的账号。
+1. Log in to the MySQL database and execute the following commands to create an account.

 <Tabs className="unique-tabs">
     <TabItem value="mysql5" label="MySQL 5.x" default>